-As a 3 form entry Junior school, we prepare our children for the next step towards secondary education, ensuring that we balance the rigours of basic skills with a creative approach to learning and lots of exciting learning opportunities.
+As a 3 form entry Junior School, we prepare our children for the next step towards secondary education, ensuring that we balance the rigors of basic skills with a creative approach to learning and lots of exciting learning opportunities.

 We are a fully inclusive school and we aspire to ensure that all learner’s meet their potential regardless of their starting points.

 Our website is updated regularly and chronicles the day to day Barnes experience.
 If you would like to find out more, we would be delighted to show you around.

 This year we are excited to be part of the Primary Writing Project, with a big emphasis on talk for writing and also being part of the Great North Maths Hub research team as we develop the Maths Mastery approach.